varnish/Varnish-Book/varnish_book.rst

    Figure :counter:`figures`: Log Layout Timeline

 .. container:: handout

-   `Figure 2 <#figures-2>`_ shows how Varnish logs transactions chronologically, and how can they be reordered.
+   Varnish logs transactions chronologically, as `Figure 2 <#figures-2>`_ shows.
    The ``varnishlog`` tool offers mechanisms to reorder transactions grouped by session, client- or backend-request.
-   The `Transactions`_ subsection explains transactions in more detail.
+   The next `Transactions`_ subsection explains transactions and how to reorder them.

 Transactions
 ------------